Tim Huffman, Ph.D.

 Department of Communication

-Social Justice Communication; Organizational Communication (both undergraduate and graduate); Human Communication and Culture; Public Speaking; Organizing Nonprofits; Organizing Shelter; Qualitative Inquiry for Communication and Social Justice
+Community-based Inquiry; Human Communication and Culture; Organizational Communication (both undergraduate and graduate); Organizing Nonprofits; Organizing Shelter; Public Speaking; Qualitative Inquiry for Communication and Social Justice; Social Justice Communication

 Ph.D., Hugh Downs School of Human Communication - Arizona State University